Bricktech2000/Website/README.md

 # Website

-My personnal website, for sharing my projects and blogging about tech-related stuff!
+My personal website, for sharing my projects and blogging about tech-related stuff!

 ## Overview